danchoi/hulu_automuter/README.markdown

 Hulu gave that option.

 In any case, you should be able to control your computer's volume level any way you see fit, even with the assistance of open source software.
-Your computer, its audio components belong to you -- not to Hulu, not to advertisers.
+Your computer and its audio components belong to you -- not to Hulu, not to advertisers.